locoframework/loco-js-model/README.md

 ## 💥 Dirty object 🧙🏽‍♂️

-This feature looks like a pure magic when you look at how this works for the first time.
+This feature looks like pure magic when you look at how this works for the first time.

-_Dirty object_ is an ability of model instances to express how attribute values have been changed between 2 moments in time - when an object was initialized and their current value on the server.
+The _Dirty object_ is an ability of model instances to express how attribute values have been changed between 2 moments in time - when an object was initialized and their current value on the server.

 It is especially useful when you use `Connectivity` features from Loco-JS.

-Just look at the example below and bare in mind the order of things 💥
+Just look at the example below and bear in mind the order of things 💥

 ```javascript
 // IN THE 1ST ORDER